Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Introduction

 \section{Introduction}

-We share the planet with various kinds of lively animals.
-Similarly to human beings, they navigate and interact with the physical world, demonstrating various sophisticated motion patterns.
-In fact, the first film in history, ``The Horse in Motion'', was a sequence of photographs capturing a galloping horse, created by Eadweard Muybridge in 1887~\cite{Muybridge1887horse}.
-Films only capture sequences of 2D projections of 3D animal movements.
-Further modeling dynamic animals in 3D is not only useful for numerous mixed reality and content creation applications, but can also provide computational tools for biologists to study animal behaviors.
+We share the planet with a wide variety of lively animals.
+Similarly to humans, they navigate and interact with the physical world, demonstrating various sophisticated motion patterns.
+In fact, the first film in history, ``The Horse in Motion,'' was a sequence of photographs that captured a galloping horse, created by Eadweard Muybridge in 1887~\cite{Muybridge1887horse}.
+Films capture only sequences of 2D projections of 3D animal movements.
+Further modeling dynamic animals in 3D is not only useful for numerous mixed reality and content creation applications, but also provides computational tools for biologists to study animal behaviors.

-In this work, we are interested in learning a prior distribution of 3D animal motion patterns with a generative model, simply from a collection of raw video sequences.

-Although a lot of efforts have been invested in capturing and modeling 3D human motions using computer vision techniques, significantly less attention has been paid to animals.
+While a lot of efforts have been invested in capturing and modeling 3D human motions using computer vision techniques, significantly less attention has been paid to animals.
 Existing learning-based approaches require an extensive amount of 3D scans~\cite{loper2015smpl, pifuSHNMKL19, saito2020pifuhd}, parametric shape models~\cite{Bogo16, Kanazawa_2018_CVPR, Kanazawa_2019_CVPR, zhang2019predicting, piao2021inverting}, multi-view videos~\cite{li2019learning, he2021challencap, gao2022mps}, or geometric annotations, such as keypoints~\cite{habibie2017recurrent, henter2020moglow, guo2020action2motion, petrovich21actor, piao2021inverting, petrovich2022temos, starke2022deepphase}, as supervision for training.
 Collecting large-scale 3D training data involves specialized capture devices and intensive labor, which can only be justified for specific objects, like humans, that are of utmost value in applications.